gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 ##### !question

-Write a function returning a list of elements which represent a breadth first search of the items in the `adjacency_dict`.
+Write a function returning a list of elements representing a breadth first search of the items in `self.adjacency_dict`.

 ##### !end-question